More limma & multiple testing

 • The time-intensive parts of an analysis: data wrangling, selecting a model, choosing how to parameterize it, and interpreting it

-Output of lmFit
+Output of Step 1 (lmFit)

 summary(gFit)